 P.S.
 Make sure you brush up on how to clean a pizza stone to ensure it lasts a long time!

 How long to cook pizza?

-I cook almost all of my homemade pizzas at a hot temperature – 450 degrees F.
+I cook almost all of my homemade pizzas at 400 degrees F.

-For a classic pepperonni/onion/green pepper/mushroom pizza (my all time fav), I do a 10 minute blind bake, then add sauce, cheese and toppings and bake another 8 minutes.
+For a classic pepperonni/onion/green pepper/mushroom pizza (my all time fav) and even a crab rangoon pizza, I do a 6 minute blind bake, then add sauce, cheese and toppings and bake another 8 minutes.

 Other pizzas, like my brussels sprouts pizza and potato pizza, there is no blind bake, because the brussels sprouts and potatoes cook directly on top of the pizza dough, and the whole bake time is needed for the veggies to become tender.

 And remember, these estimates are for round pizzas.
-Rectangle pizzas like my everything bagel pizza may take less time, because the dough is stretched thinner.
+Rectangle pizzas like my smoked salmon pizza may take less time, because the dough is stretched thinner.
 Also, if you use a thin pizza pan instead of a pizza stone, your cooking time may vary.

 All of the pizza recipes on this blog will give you exact bake times, so you don’t need to worry!